cordenbrock/bakery/README.md

 ## Setup Instructions

-   _**Note**: [.NET Core](https://dotnet.microsoft.com/download) must be installed for the following instructions (v 2.2 for current source code, later versions may be used by editing the ` <TargetFramework> ` element in Bakery.csproj to reflexct the correct version)._
+   _**Note**: [.NET Core](https://dotnet.microsoft.com/download) must be installed for the following instructions (v 2.2 for current source code, later versions may be used by editing the ` <TargetFramework> ` element in Bakery.csproj to reflect the correct version)._

 * To run program:

 1. Clone this repository: ` git clone https://github.com/cordenbrock/bakery.git `
-2. Navigate to this specific directory: ` cd bakery/Bakery `
+2. Navigate to this specific directory from project folder root: ` cd bakery/Bakery `
 3. Run the program in in your terminal with a ` dotnet run ` command (this will install the necessary dependencies and build the app).
 4. To exit, ` ctrl + C ` on Windows or ` cmd + C ` on Mac.

 * To run program tests:

-5. Navigate to this specific directory: ` cd bakery/Bakery.Tests `.
+5. Navigate to this specific directory from project folder root: ` cd bakery/Bakery.Tests `.
 If navigating from the aforementioned directory, be sure to first navigate "up" a folder, i.e. prepend a ` ../ ` to the path.
 6. Run the tests with a ` dotnet test ` command.

 ## Built with/Tools used